awsdocs/amazon-ec2-user-guide-windows/doc_source/application-consistent-snapshots-creating-commands.md

 **To install the VSS package using the AWS Tools for Windows PowerShell**

-1. Open AWS Tools for Windows PowerShell and run the following command to specify your credentials\.
-You must either have administrator privileges in Amazon EC2 or have been granted the appropriate permission in IAM\.
-For more information, see [Setting Up AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html) in the *AWS Systems Manager User Guide*\.
+1. Open AWS Tools for Windows PowerShell and run the following command to specify your user access keys\.
+Your user must either have administrative access for Amazon EC2 or it must have the required permissions granted\.
+For more information, see [ Setting Up AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html) in the *AWS Systems Manager User Guide*\.

    ```
    Set-AWSCredentials –AccessKey key_name –SecretKey key_name